 Students of all ages learn in their own way— some are visual learners, while others prefer an auditory teaching style.
-Online training utilizes different teaching methods to ensure that it reaches the maximum number of students.
+Elearning course design combines different teaching methods to ensure that it reaches the maximum number of students.
 Combining video and other multimedia content with interactive features and even hands-on, in-person training will make the information come to life in a whole new way.

 Reason #2: Online training saves time.

 You’re busy.
 Your employees are busy.
 Attempting to shoehorn continuing education into their already-packed schedules will result in less-than-enthusiastic students trying to plow through their training materials as quickly as possible, which isn’t exactly conducive to learning.
 And finding the time to teach class, whether it’s for current employees’ continuing education or new hire training, can be a challenge, too.
 After all, you’ve got other duties that are neglected when you put on your teacher hat for a few days.

 Online learning allows students to take online courses on their own timeline.
 You won’t have to attempt to find a time that works for everyone, inevitably inconveniencing at least some (if not most) of your students.
 Instead, set a “due date” to ensure that the employees get it finished in a timely fashion and let them do it at their own pace.

 Reason #3: Online training saves money.

 Online training won’t just save you a little money - many case studies show it can save 50 to 70 percent when you use it in lieu of classroom instruction.
 Better yet, it lowers your costs without reducing the quality of the training.
 You can create an online training program that’s just as (if not more) effective than the protocol you used in the past.